pawelkupka/MicroservicesAndMicroFrontends/README.md

 # Microservices and Micro Frontends

-A simple demonstration project using Microservices (backend) and Mikro Frontend (frontend).
+A simple demonstration project using Microservices and Mikro Frontends.

 Technologies used:
 - NET 5.0